-Only query the group database if the static group list returned by the kernel has adaptive the maximum number of entries.
-This is the default behavior in sudo 1.8.7 and higher.
+Only query the group database if the static group list returned by the kernel has the maximum number of entries.
+This is the default behavior on systems other than macOS in sudo 1.8.7 and higher.

 For example, to cause sudo to only use the kernel's static list of groups for the user: